Jones Mind Expander - Women's Review

 This board does a great job of biting into skier packed powder and in off-piste terrain, but it feels quite loose in icy conditions or when riding in chop or crud.
 It does have Jones' Traction Tech edges, which do help mitigate the rocker in the nose, but the Mind Expander is by no means a carving board.

 While the rocker in the nose is a detriment when it comes to edge hold, it proved quite beneficial in this metric.
 We took the Mind Expander to the mountain after the biggest storms to evaluate and compare just how well it floats and how it handles the deepest powder stashes.
-This metric accounts for a fifth of its total score, with the Jones delivering an absolutely fantastic performance, earning a 9 out of 10.
+This metric accounts for a fifth of its total score, with the Jones delivering a fantastic performance.
 This snowboard is super fast, super floaty, and is an absolute blast in powder.
 The Mind Expander has a Spoon 3.0 base with 7 mm of spoon bevel in the nose and tail.

-Its unique surf rocker profile gives it unmatched float and glides in a way that you could almost imagine that you are actually surfing if you closed your eyes — not that we would recommend you actually try that.
-This board was designed in conjunction with the renowned San Diego surfboard shaper Chris Christenson so its roots are in surfing and it totally shows.
+Its unique surf rocker profile gives it unmatched float and glides in a way that you could almost imagine that you are actually surfing if you closed your eyes — not that we would recommend you try that.
+This board was designed in conjunction with the renowned San Diego surfboard shaper Chris Christenson so its roots are in surfing, and it shows.

 While the surf rocker profile is great for powder, it isn't necessarily a benefit for our next set of evaluations.
 For our stability metric, which accounts for 20% of the final score, we took each board as fast as we could down the steepest terrain on the mountain, looking for any instabilities to arise or any unwanted chatter.
-The Mind Expander delivered a so-so set of results, meriting a 7 out of 10.
+The Mind Expander delivered a so-so set of results.
 Jones added web fused carbon into the nose to reduce vibration and make for a smoother ride and we did find that this board was less prone to chatter than some of the other powder-specific boards in the group.

-This board is decent on steep ice and chop, but we wouldn't really recommend this board for riders with a hard-charging or overly aggressive style and it definitely isn't a carving board.
+This board is decent on steep ice and chop, but we wouldn't recommend this board for riders with a hard-charging or overly aggressive style, and we don't feel that it is an excellent carving board.
 It is super stable when going fast in deep snow though.

 This medium flex board is a bit on the stiff side, making it less playful overall than some of the softer and springier boards.
-We for sure wouldn't pick this board for rails or for the park.
-This snowboard is decently fun to ride switch but just isn't quite as fun on hard packed snow.
+We wouldn't pick this board for rails or the park.
+This snowboard is decently fun to ride switch but just isn't quite as fun on hard-packed snow.
 However, it is exceptionally fun on deep snow days, giving a freestyle feel to riding in the trees or backcountry.